 2. Grant of License.

 2.1 Provision of Service.
 Conditioned on the provisions in this Section 2 and the other terms and conditions of this Agreement including payment of the applicable fees, Gradient shall make the Service available to Customer and its Users for Customer’s internal business use during the Term.
-Customer’s right to use the Service during the Term shall be in accordance with any additional conditions, restrictions or parameters specified in the applicable Order Form(s).
+Customer’s right to use the Service during the Term shall be in accordance with any additional conditions, restrictions or parameters specified in the applicable Order Confirmation and any applicable Reseller Order.

 2.3 User Accounts.
 User accounts are for use by designated Users and cannot be shared or used by more than one User but may be reassigned to new Users replacing former Users who no longer require ongoing use of the Service.